| What is an EPIRB ? |

 ![]() |

-| mergency osition ndicating adio eacon |
+mergency osition ndicating adio eacon |

-is an emergency beacon that transmits a distress signal after manual or
+An EPIRB is an emergency beacon that transmits a

-The transmitted signal will be received from world-wide positions via
+distress signal after manual or automatic activation.
+The transmitted signal will be received from

-satellite and is relayed by ground stations to the rescue forces.
-EPIRBs
+world-wide positions via satellite and is relayed by

-are independant of the ship's power and work even after years of
+ground stations to the rescue forces.
+EPIRBs are independant of the ship's power and

-storage at lowest temperatures.
-In case of an emergency an EPIRB is
+In case of an emergency an EPIRB is activated manually, by

-unit.
-It then starts transmitting a distress call for at least 48 hours. navtec is the only manufacturer worldwide having offered both Inmarsat-E and COSPAS-SARSAT EPIRBs.
+hours. navtec is the only manufacturer worldwide having offered both Inmarsat-E and COSPAS-SARSAT EPIRBs.
 Furthermore navtec GmbH is the only manufacturer, to provide remote control units (RCU) for EPIRBs.
 An EPIRB with remote control unit will be less expensive than two EPIRBs on some SOLAS ships. |

 ![]() |

-/ global-C plus EPIRBs "Made in
+global-C / global-C plus EPIRBs "Made

-Germany" for COSPAS-SARSAT
+in Germany" for COSPAS-SARSAT

 |